Information

 • Thakur Jay Singh of Piplaj.

-• Thakur Ram Singh of Basundni.
+• Thakur Ram Singh of Bisundani.

 • Amir-ul-Amra Rai-I-Ryan Sawar Naresh Hindupati Raj Rajeshwar MAHARAJ PRATAP SINGH, 3rd King of Sawar (1680) Reigned during the Golden Age of Sawar Kingdom.
 Completed the construction of Sawar Fort.